Tag: skin health

 Does Stress Really Cause Acne?
 Here’s What the Science Says (And What I Learned From My Own Skin)

 I’ve spent three years obsessing over every variable that might trigger my acne: the products I use, the food I eat, the weather.
-But nothing has been as consistent as the connection between stress and my skin.
+But nothing has been as consistent as the connection between stress and stress-induced acne.

 Two weeks before a big deadline at work?
 Cystic acne on my jawline.
 Mid-semester during college?
 Angry clusters along my chin.
 A stressful family situation?
 Deep, painful breakouts that seemed to appear overnight.